When you first start thinking about launching a new startup, you’re focused on finding a great business idea that you can turn into a company.

 FYI is free for up to four connected apps and search that covers the last 30 days.
 For unlimited apps and search that goes back two years, it’s $8 per user per month.

-Go into almost any office and chances are you’ll see at least one whiteboard.
-Their ability to gather a group of people’s ideas and thoughts onto a shared, public space is invaluable.
+Go into almost any office, and chances are you’ll see at least one whiteboard.
+Their ability to gather a group of people’s ideas and thoughts into a shared public space is invaluable.
 How to replicate their benefits for remote workers and distributed teams is a challenge many companies face.

 Enter Miro.
 This online whiteboard platform has continually improved and added new features since its debut in 2011.

 Besides basic whiteboard features like drawing, text, and sticky notes, Miro also boasts mind mapping, charts, embeddable media, and a ton more.